zoboff/callx_python/README.md

-# Using TrueConf SDK for Windows.
-On Python 3.6
+# Usage example of the TrueConf SDK for Windows on Python 3.6

 # Install PyQt5
 > pip install pyqt5